aakhmetz/COVID19-Replication-He-et-al-2020/README.md

 # Conclusions

 The results of simulations in Stan show high consistency with the MLE estimates obtained in [He et al 2020](http://dx.doi.org/10.1038/s41591-020-0869-5).
-Unintentional exclusion of two extreme datapoints by He et al has not affected the resulting estimates.
+Unintentional exclusion of two extreme datapoints in simulations of He et al did not affect the resulting estimates.
+In our simulations we did account for those two missing points.

 Fitting data with different distributions showed that shifted distributions with positive support (Weibull/gamma/lognormal) were much better than skewed normal distribution in terms of WAIC values.